typegoose/typegoose/github-page/_guides/migrate-to-8.md

 }); // Works
 ```

-Note that zero-argument creation from `.create()` will now be a TypeScript (but not runtime) error.
-Zero-argument creation with the constructor is deprecated but still supported for Mongoose compatibility reasons.
-It will likely be removed in a future version, so remove it from your code immediately.
+Note that zero-argument creation will now be a TypeScript (but not runtime) error.
 Of course, you can always specify an empty object literal and achieve the same thing with no chance of error.

 Note that the auto-detection for values to specify in the creation is imperfect.
 It will require that you specify all properties that have both a getter and a setter.
 As a workaround, specify the keys to ignore for creation as a generic parameter.